Ally Clift, in his words.

 Ian Ballard might have thought his bike was one of the first built?

-It was not though, it was number eighteen, and not one of the very first, but out of the first batch.
+It was not though, it was number twenty four and not one of the very first, but out of the first batch.

 The River Otter flowed past the workshop where Harry worked.